 WooCommerce Compatibility

-As a multi-purpose theme, Astra integrates well with WooCommerce as well.
+As a multi-purpose theme, Astra integrates well with WooCommerce.
 It gives a handful of WooCommerce-specific features that makes it ideal for most online stores.

 - Multi-column responsive grid layouts